GSA/digitalgov.gov/content/events/2018/08/2018-08-24-getting-started-with-uswds-20.md

 ---
 slug: getting-started-with-uswds-20
-title: 'Getting started with USWDS 2.0'
+title: 'Getting Started with USWDS 2.0'
 summary: 'The U.S. Web Design System team will show you how to get started with USWDS 2.0: how to set up your project colors, fonts, and more.'
 featured_image:
   uid: getting-started-with-uswds-2